About the Wilson Center

 LOCATION: Washington, D.C.

-The intern is involved in virtually every aspect of The Wilson Quarterly (WQ), a subscription-driven general-interest magazine (circulation 60,000) published four times a year by the Woodrow Wilson International Center for Scholars.
+The intern is involved in virtually every aspect of The Wilson Quarterly (WQ), a general-interest online magazine published by the Woodrow Wilson International Center for Scholars.
 The intern is expected to work on site in the offices of the WQ.

-The intern performs a range of duties including: screening unsolicited manuscripts; fact-checking; proofreading galleys; and picture research.
-The intern also assists with the maintenance of the website and online archive; the upkeep of related files; the preparation of mailings for fundraising, publicity, and advertising/newsstand promotions; and the fulfillment of customer orders for back issues.
+The intern performs a range of duties including writing, screening unsolicited submissions, fact-checking, proofreading, and art research.
+Internship opportunities are also available for those wishing to focus on interactives, technology, and multimedia stories.
+Our interns assist with the maintenance of the website and online archive, the upkeep of related files, and the fulfillment of customer orders for back issues.
 Other duties may be assigned.
-Opportunities to write for the magazine and/or Web site may be available, but are not guaranteed.
+Opportunities to write for WQ will likely be available, but are not guaranteed.

-The applicant must have strong writing and organizational skills, an interest in magazine publishing, and the ability to work independently and efficiently.
-The applicant should be interested in current intellectual and scholarly developments in a wide variety of fields.
+The applicant should have strong writing and organizational skills, a comfort with the internet, an interest in media, a passion for critical reading, and the ability to work independently and efficiently.
+The applicant should be interested in current events in a wide variety of fields.
 An interest in the social sciences and public policy issues is especially valued, as is familiarity with scientific and cultural matters.
 Both graduate and undergraduate students are welcome to apply.

-The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.
+The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines.
+Individuals from diverse backgrounds are encouraged to apply.
 Internships are open to all U.S. residents and qualified international students with F-1 or J-1 visas.

 HOW TO APPLY:

-Please submit a resume, cover letter, and writing sample not exceeding five double-spaced pages to firstname.lastname@example.org.
-(Earlier application is encouraged as applications are considered on a rolling basis) Please address your availability in your cover letter.
-The writing sample may be unpublished.
+Please submit a resume, cover letter, and writing sample (which can be unpublished, and which is not to exceed five double-spaced pages) to email@example.com.
+Please address your availability in your cover letter.
+No calls, please.